mmbman/Katagiri/fukanzazengi-index.md

 > If you want to realize such, get to work on such right now.

-- A better translation might be, “If you want to realize *suchness*, practice suchness directly.”
+- A better translation might be, “If you want to realize *suchness*, practice suchness immediately.”

 > For practicing Zen, a quiet room is suitable.

-- On “practicing Zen” or “practice” as an inadequate translation of *sanzen* (参禅), see:
+- For the actual meaning of *sanzen* (参禅), often translated as “practicing Zen” or “practice”, see:
    - [Zazen: Dropping Off Body and Mind](1987-01-24-Zazen-Dropping-Off-Body-and-Mind)
    - [Zazen: Entry to the Buddha Dharma](1987-03-07-Zazen-Entry-to-the-Buddha-Dharma)
    - [Principles of Practice, Talk 1: The Purpose of Practice](1986-03-19-Principles-of-Practice-Talk-1)
    - [Principles of Practice, Talk 2: Bodhicitta](1986-03-20-Principles-of-Practice-Talk-2)

 > Eat and drink moderately.
 Put aside all involvements and suspend all affairs.

+- “Cast aside all involvements; cease all affairs”: see [Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 1 (34:20)](1979-06-09-Fukanzazengi-Talk-1#3420), and the rest of the series.
+- “cease all affairs, all involvements”: [*Blue Cliff Record* Case 40: Nan Ch’uan’s It’s Like a Dream, Talk 1](1983-01-26-Blue-Cliff-Record-Case-40-Talk-1)
+- “Throw away all affairs”: [Arts and Buddhism](1983-10-29-Arts-and-Buddhism)
+- “throw away all worldly affairs,” et cetera: [*The Awakening of Faith* – Talk 38](1986-05-02-Awakening-of-Faith-Talk-38)

-Do not think "good" or "bad."
+> Do not think "good" or "bad."
 Do not judge true or false.
 Give up the operations of mind, intellect, and consciousness; stop measuring with thoughts, ideas, and views.
 Have no designs on becoming a buddha.
 How could that be limited to sitting or lying down?

-- “cease all affairs, all involvements”: [*Blue Cliff Record* Case 40: Nan Ch’uan’s It’s Like a Dream, Talk 1](1983-01-26-Blue-Cliff-Record-Case-40-Talk-1)
-- “Throw away all affairs”: [Arts and Buddhism](1983-10-29-Arts-and-Buddhism)
-- “throw away all worldly affairs,” et cetera: [*The Awakening of Faith* – Talk 38](1986-05-02-Awakening-of-Faith-Talk-38)
+- KR uses the Norman Waddell and Masao Abe translation: “Do not think good or bad; do not administer pros and cons.”
+“Cease all the movements of the conscious mind, the gauging of all thoughts and views.
+Have no design on becoming a Buddha.”
+   - This is discussed as the arrangement of the “brain-nerve system” in [Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 1 (44:56)](1979-06-09-Fukanzazengi-Talk-1#4456), and in the rest of the series.

 > At your sitting place, spread out a thick mat and put a cushion on it.
 Sit either in the full-lotus or half-lotus position.
 In the full-lotus position, first place your right foot on your left thigh, then your left foot on your right thigh.
 In the half-lotus, simply place your left foot on your right thigh.
 Tie your robes loosely and arrange them neatly.
 Then place your right hand on your left leg and your left hand on your right palm, thumb-tips lightly touching.
 Straighten your body and sit upright, leaning neither left nor right, neither forward nor backward.
 Align your ears with your shoulders and your nose with your navel.
 Rest the tip of your tongue against the front of the roof of your mouth, with teeth together and lips shut.
 Always keep your eyes open, and breathe softly through your nose.